UK admits that air quality targets will be missed by 20 years

 Until today, the government had said that all parts of the UK would be in compliance by 2025.

-There was some confusion when lawyers for the UK's Department for the Environment, Food and Rural Affairs (Defra) claimed that the 2030 plan was legally privileged information.
+for the Environment, Food and Rural Affairs (Defra) claimed that the

 Lawyers for Client Earth pointed out that the new information had been posted on Defra's website the evening before.